Testicular Cancer Statistics

 You do not need a doctor’s referral to be seen at Texas Center for Proton Therapy.

 - Testicular cancer is a rare form of cancer.
 About one in 250 males will have testicular cancer in his lifetime, and an estimated one in 5,000 men will die from the disease.
-The rate of testicular cancer cases has increased over the last four decades; the reason is not known.
-Death rates are gradually declining.
+The rate of testicular cancer cases has increased over many decades, but the rate of increase has slowed recently.

 Testicular Cancer Risk Factors

 - Age: Men between the ages of 20 and 34 account for about half of all testicular cancer cases.